Jansen blows save, Dodgers squander Game 4, Series tied at 2

 Just one more strike to a hitter who figured to be overmatched.

-After all, Phillips hadn’t even been on the Rays’ AL Championship Series roster, had not gotten a hit since Sept.
-25. He wasn’t even with Tampa Bay until an Aug.
+After all, Phillips hadn’t even been on Tampa Bay’s AL Championship Series roster, had not gotten a hit since Sept.
+25. He wasn’t even with the Rays until an Aug.
 27 trade from Kansas City.

 Jansen threw a cutter to the left-handed batter, over the middle and knee high.